MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-manage-conversation-flow.md

 ## Sample code

-For a complete sample that shows how to manage a conversation by using dialogs in the Bot Builder SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-BasicMultiDialog" target="_blank">Basic Multi-Dialog sample</a> in GitHub.
+For a complete sample that shows how to manage a conversation by using dialogs in the Bot Framework SDK for .NET, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-BasicMultiDialog" target="_blank">Basic Multi-Dialog sample</a> in GitHub.

 ## Additional resources

 - [Dialogs](bot-builder-dotnet-dialogs.md)
 - [Design and control conversation flow](../bot-service-design-conversation-flow.md)
 - <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-BasicMultiDialog" target="_blank">Basic Multi-Dialog sample (GitHub)</a>
-- <a href="/dotnet/api/?view=botbuilder-3.11.0" target="_blank">Bot Builder SDK for .NET Reference</a>
+- <a href="/dotnet/api/?view=botbuilder-3.11.0" target="_blank">Bot Framework SDK for .NET Reference</a>